 Perfection is a myth.

 Close that computer down and take a break.
 Step outside breathing the fresh air.
 Enjoy a hobby that you used to love.
 Make a lunch date with your spouse or a co-worker.
-Imagine the multitude of worthwhile things you can do to nurture and benefit you and others in the amount of time you waste perfecting.
+Imagine the multitude of worthwhile things you can do to nurture and benefit yourself and others in the amount of time you waste perfecting.

 There are a lot of methods you can use to draw motivation from other people.
 Reading about people who inspire you, listening to speeches that boost your mood, and watching motivating videos to jumpstart your energy are just a few.
 You can develop self-motivation by “borrowing motivation.”
-Try stepping into their imaginary shoes, reflect on what they had to overcome to achieve their dreams.
+Try stepping into their imaginary shoes; reflect on what they had to overcome to achieve their dreams.
 This understanding can help you find solutions to your problems and encourage you to take action.

-Reminding yourself of what is possible imparts hope—learning from those who you admire and have achieved great things paves the way for us.
+Reminding yourself of what is possible imparts hope—learning from those who you admire and who have achieved great things paves the way for us.
 Their struggles, knowledge, and insights will lend you faith in yourself to be successful and reach your own goals.

-#7 Celebrate your accomplishments
+Celebrate your accomplishments.

 If you have a never-ending to-do list, then you know just how ruthless inaction can be.
 You sit at your desk reminding yourself of all the things you’re procrastinating.
 You ruminate on the opportunities you’ve missed or berate yourself for your inability to complete a project that haunts you.
 This scenario is the opposite of motivation.
 Stop.
 Get up and change your internal and external environment.